ARINC-IA/CSMIM/docs/schema.md

-# Schema for Describing CSMIM Payloads
+# Schema for describing CSMIM payloads

-The payload of a CSMIM message contains a CBOR-encoded resource value, parameters for an EXECUTE request or a responses to such a request.
-The ARINC 853 standard already defines in §6.2.7 some facilities for specifying valid payloads in an object type specification.
-Some elements are missing from the standard, though, for example a way to specify the items of a CBOR dictionary.
+The payload of a CSMIM message contains a CBOR-encoded resource value, parameters for an EXECUTE request or a response to such a request.
+The ARINC 853 standard defines in §6.2.7 facilities for specifying valid payloads in an object type specification.

-This document amends the definitions of ARINC 853, thereby providing a complete Schema to specify formally how a CSMIM resource value, parameter or response may look like.
+This document amends the ARINC 853 specification and provides a complete Schema to specify formally how a CSMIM resource value, parameter or response shall look like.
+It can be applied to nested elements, like dictionaries.

-The CSMIM Schema definition is much inspired by
-[JSON Schema](https://json-schema.org).
-It differs only slightly in structure and naming, in order to stay consistent with the existing definitions of ARINC 853.

-## General Structure and Syntax
+## General structure and syntax

 CSMIM object type definitions are expressed using YAML in the CSMIM Knowledge Base.
 The CSMIM Schema therefore uses YAML, too.